csb324/eleventy-obsidian-ninareth/notes/People/Adrienne's past/Fig.md

 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Church of Corellon Larethian]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Home</span><span class="inline-field-value">[[Temple of Corellon Outside Quaath]]</span></span>

->Fig was a half-elf as well, which might be why Adrienne listened to her.
+>Fig was a half-elf as well...
 She looked older than she acted.
 Her long gray hair was pulled back into a wild bun.

 Took care of [[Adrienne Spout|Adrienne]] when she got sick on the road to [[Demphinster]].
 Seems like a nice lady.